pablo-meier/Pablog/posts/2016-07-12-business-i-might-build.md

 <img src="/img/2016/08/ribcage.png" alt="many appointments with small gaps" style="max-width: 450px; margin: 15px auto;" />

-### Goblins: spreadsheets as if you care about what's on them.
+<h3 id="goblins-spreadsheets-as-if-you-care-about-whats-on-them">Goblins: spreadsheets as if you care about what's on them.</h3>

 What's the most popular programming language in the world?
 Or in any case, the most impactful?
 That's right, [Excel!][10]